 In banking lingo, this is now BAU – ‘Business as Usual’ – BAU.
 Mobile banking is an excellent digital innovation that only points out how changes, once thought to be great innovations and over the top, have become normal.

 The idea of the digital bank, a bank that will not require human interaction, is now settling and finding acceptance in the banking industry:

 This may be in the near future as AI develops to levels that can interpret human needs and attend to them.
-However, this may seem far-fetched in today’s world as research conducted in Kenya state that customers still need to have ‘face to face’ interactions with bank employees.
-People still prefer having a human interaction over a messaging machine.
+However, this may seem far-fetched in today’s world as research conducted in Kenya state that customers still need to have ‘face-to-face’ interactions with bank employees.
+People still prefer having human interaction over messaging machines.

 This may be due to communication barriers as machines will barely understand and correctly interpret all questions and perhaps, never in local languages.

 Nonetheless, a digital bank will be one with tremendous advantages.
 Even if the costs for setting up will be high, subsequent staff costs, branch network maintenance costs and other overheads attributed to employees will greatly reduce.
 Convenience for the customer is also a great plus which boosts confidence and growth.

 Accenture, a firm dealing with digital, technology, strategy and operations, advises that banks need three common themes: – openness, collaboration, and investment in order to stay ahead of the curve in reimagining and reshaping their digital futures.

 Openness involves engaging external technological solutions.
 Large organizations need to have an open approach when it comes to technology as the old conservative way of doing things fizzles out.